rackerlabs/support-how-to/content/cloud-servers/basic-cloud-server-security.md

 type: article
 created_date: '2011-03-16'
 created_by: Everett Toews
-las_modified_date: '2019-08-07'
+las_modified_date: '2019-12-20'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

 This article provides a script to make web servers more secure.
-Run the following script for Ubuntu cloud servers to provide more security than the default configuration.
+Run the following script for cloud servers running the Ubuntu operating system to provide more security than the default configuration.
 While this script helps protect your server, it can't prevent an attack.
 Ensure that you are writing secure application code.